 This is the reason why there are different kinds of beard oil and balms offered on the market to help you get the natural and essential oils that you need for your beard to stay refreshed.
 It does not necessarily make your hair grow directly, but it gives a better environment for growing your beard.

 Combing is crucial, simply because it is the most efficient way to spread those oils without damaging your hair follicle.
-Whether they are the oils being secreted by your own body or added oils through applications of beard oil and beard balms.
+Whether they are the oils being secreted by your own body or added oils through applications of beard oil and balms.

 This is because the oils will be properly and evenly applied to the hair follicles and skin.
 That way, even if you are experiencing stress and your body is secreting cortisol, your beard will still be getting the critical oils it needs to grow.

 Also, there is a theory but no studies done yet, that massaging the beard gently can trick it into producing oil (not sweat) which will make it naturally smoother.
 Combing or brushing is a more efficient way to massage the chin and the beard.